Taylor Swift shocker: New album, "The Tortured Poets Department," is actually a double album

 Then came the shocker, revealed in an Instagram post saying, "It's a 2am surprise: The Tortured Poets Department is a secret DOUBLE album. ✌️ I'd written so much tortured poetry in the past 2 years and wanted to share it all with you, so here's the second installment of TTPD: The Anthology.
 15 extra songs.
 And now the story isn't mine anymore… it's all yours. 🤍."

+"Entertainment Tonight" correspondent Denny Directo called the record some of her most vulnerable work.

+"Fans were left with more questions than there were answers, so good luck trying to decipher who these songs are about, what they mean," Directo told CBS News. "… I feel like there's more heartbreak songs on this than there are love songs."

-Hours ahead of the record's release, Swift said on social media that its first single was "Fortnight," featuring Post Malone, and its music video was released.
+Hours ahead of the record's release, Swift said on social media that its first single was "Fortnight," featuring Post Malone, and its music video was expected to be released Friday at 8 p.m.
+EDT.

 Swift praised the Grammy-nominated artist's musical experimentation and melodies "that just stick in your head forever."

-"I got to witness that magic come to life firsthand when we worked together on Fortnight," Swift said in a post on X.
+"I got to witness that magic come to life firsthand when we worked together on Fortnight," Swift said in her post.

 "Fortnight" isn't the only track on the album on which Swift worked with another artist.
 Florence and The Machine is also featured.

-Swift posted the tracklist to social media in February one day after she announced the album at the Grammys, where she won for best pop vocal album.
-Here's the list of all 17 songs:
+Swift posted an initial tracklist to social media in February one day after she announced the album at the Grammys, where she won for best pop vocal album.
+Here's the list of all 31 songs:

 - "Fortnight"